 NOW, THE TUTORIAL BEGINS

-This post is a basic “how-to” on how to take long exposure shots on your Nikon DSLR.
-I am sure it will also apply to a Canon, Olympus, Sony etc., but I’ll be referring to the Nikon system in which I am invested.
+The rest of this post is a basic “how-to” on how to take long exposure shots on your Nikon DSLR.
+I am sure it will also apply to a Canon, Olympus, Sony, Fuji etc., but I’ll be referring to the Nikon system in which I am invested.

 Long exposure shots are great for capturing star trails, streaming traffic (as seen in featured picture), fireworks, light-painting, and many other creative photos.

 For a long exposure, you are going to want to leave the shutter open for a long period of time.
 To have full control over ISO, f-stop and time, you want to set your camera on manual.
-You want the lowest ISO setting to reduce noise, and highest f-stop your lens can give you.
+You want the lowest ISO setting to reduce noise, and highest f-stop (close up the aperture so there is less light into the lense).
 In addition to this, your camera should be in “Bulb Mode” (B).
 In “Bulb Mode”, the shutter remains open as long as the shutter-release button is held down.

 Tip: *To prevent blur, use a tripod or an optional wireless remote controller or remote cord.